Features

 Variant

-I did not use C++ union because it supports only plain old data types and it is not adapt for non-trivial complex types.
+To achieve this, I opted not to use C++ union because it only supports plain old data types and is not suitable for handling non-trivial complex types.
+Instead, the Variant class provides a flexible solution that can handle a wide range of BASIC language types seamlessly.

 Tracing execution of a simple program